WisdomLinked/WisdomLinked/README.md

 MongoDB server setup and running

-Optional: Configure environment variables by creating a .env file in the backend directory
+Configure environment variables by creating a .env file in the backend and frontend directory (separate for development and production environments)

 Steps to Install